COMMUNICATION DISORDERS (BS)

-Our on-campus Robbins Speech, Language, and Hearing Center provides evaluation and treatment services for children and adults with communication disorders and differences.
+Our Robbins Speech, Language, and Hearing Center provides evaluation and treatment services for children and adults with communication disorders and differences.
 The Robbins Center gives undergraduate students the chance to participate in guided clinical observations, gain volunteer experience, and interact and assist with faculty and graduate student work.

 CSD Research Suite

 Communication Disorders majors may partner with the department’s faculty to gain research experience in the cutting-edge CSD Research Suite; such partnerships are enabled through volunteer activities, work-study obligations, or through co-curricular credit.

 In your coursework, you’ll be exposed to the full breadth of human communication across the lifespan, including development, disorders, and differences.
 Courses in psychology, American Sign Language, statistics, and science will provide you with a broad perspective on the social and scientific aspects of human communication.
 You may also combine your interests in communication disorders with courses and minors in psychology, hearing and deafness, science, health communication, political communication, journalism, leadership management, entrepreneurship, marketing, or management communication.